 Trauma, Grief and Loss

-Is Expressive therapy supported by science and what qualifications does an Expressive therapist have?
+Is Expressive therapy supported by science?

 With the support of neuroimaging studies on the brains’ creative processes and the impact of this on the neural integration, the popularity of body-based expressive therapy interventions is rapidly growing in the international sphere.
 In Expressive Therapy, the study of the neurobiolgical processes of neurogenesis and neuroplasticity can be understood within a mental health recovery framework.